 If you’re thinking about jumping into a new role at a new company, it can be incredibly scary.
 How can you possibly know if an organization is who they say they are?
 Will you fit in with the people and mesh with the culture?
-How can you be sure that this new opportunity offers things that your current role doesn’t?
+How can you be sure that this new opportunity offers things that your current role doesn’t and propels your manufacturing career forward?

 I joined Paperless Parts in December coming from another company, and I remember asking myself those questions.
 I knew in my heart that it was a great fit for me, and I think it’s because they made it easy to picture myself here.
 No matter what organization you’re evaluating as a potential employer, here are a few things I would try to uncover before taking that leap of faith: